Notes on the Geography of Guyana: Guyana: From Wood to Concrete

 The Fogarty store early Sunday morning.
 The building now houses a collection of tiny shops.
 The initials over the door signify Guyana Telephone and Telegraph.

-A new post office was built.
-The Architectural Review in 1950 published a drawing of it and lists Watkins and Partners as the architects.
+The Architectural Review in 1950 published a drawing of the post-fire post office.
+It lists Watkins and Partners as the architects.
 A sculpture by Frank Dobson, professor at the Royal College of Art, was intended to humanize the block but was rejected by the townsfolk as insufficiently conventional.

 Here's the Barclay's bank building of 1951.
 Roy Heath considers it important in a negative way: "The buildings that began to go up on the burnt-out lands where attractive wooden structures once stood were for the most part made of concrete.
 One of the first, Barclays Bank in Water Street, is a low, featureless construction that set the tone for the others, all, apparently, hastily designed, and none which could be described as Guyanese.
 If the Great Fire signalled the demise of the old style in Georgetown's business quarters, the reconstruction that followed it dragged us into a modern age dominated by a cold display of glass and concrete" (Shadows Round the Moon, pp. 230-31).
 The building now houses the Guyana Bank for Trade and Industry.
 The only foreign bank left in the country is Scotiabank, though in 2020 Citibank officials were in town to discuss opportunities.